+What an informative and inspiring edition of BBC Radio 4 – In Our Time, The Photon on 12 February.
 Steve Jones sometimes refers to biologists as having “physics envy”.
 I suffer from this.
 Steve suggests it is because biologists know that physicists are cleverer than they are.
 Hard to know.
 However, as a group, physicists… Continue reading In Our Time, The Photon

 A comment on Academic Freedom and the Corporate University by John Holmwood, Jul 4, 2014.